PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.24.md

 * This will reset all the controller settings except for stick calibration.
 This includes snapback filtering, analog delay, offsets, and button remapping.
 * There is a hidden hard reset option that will also erase the stick calibration, but we are not publishing the button combination because it's unhelpful almost all of the time.
 Ask the devs in the Discord what it is if you really need this.

-# Toggle Auto-Initialise - ABLR+Start
+# Toggle Auto-Initialize - ABLR+Start

 * When you turn it on, both sticks will point up and to the right.
 When you turn it off, both sticks will point down and to the left.
 * If you are positive that both of your sticks are calibrated well, you can use this to avoid the need to press B when plugging the controller in.